The Validation Problem in Health AI: Why the Word Has Lost Its Meaning – and How to Take It Back

 References

-1. FDA.
-Marketing Submission Recommendations for a Predetermined Change Control Plan for Artificial Intelligence-Enabled Device Software Functions.
+2. FDA.
+Final Guidance: Marketing Submission Recommendations for a Predetermined Change Control Plan for AI-Enabled Device Software Functions.
+December 2024.

-4. Kolbinger FR, et al. Reporting guidelines in medical artificial intelligence. npj Digital Medicine / Communications Medicine (2024).
+8. Kolbinger FR, et al. Reporting guidelines in medical AI. npj Digital Medicine / Communications Medicine (2024).

 Olga Lavinda holds a PhD in Chemistry and is the founder and CEO of Health AI.
 She has spent her career at the intersection of scientific rigor and applied AI – teaching, building, and governing systems in healthcare and education.
 She writes about AI validation, governance, and what it actually takes to deploy AI responsibly in high-stakes environments.